yourselfhosted/slash/docs/getting-started/subscription.md

 The Pro plan is designed for teams and businesses.
 It allows you to create unlimited shortcuts and invite unlimited members.
 It also includes priority support.
 The Pro plan is $4 per month.

-### Enterprise or Custom
+### Team

-The Enterprise plan is designed for organizations that need more than the Pro plan.
+The Team plan is designed for teams that need more than the Pro plan.
 It allows you to use Single Sign-On(SSO) and other advanced features.
-If you need a custom plan, please contact us at `yourselfhosted@gmail.com`.
+If you need a team plan, please contact us at `yourselfhosted@gmail.com`.

 ## Using a License Key

-After purchasing a Pro or Enterprise plan, you will receive a license key.
+After purchasing a Pro or Team plan, you will receive a license key.
 You can use the license key to activate your plan.
 Here is how to do it:

 1. Log in to your Slash instance as an Admin user.
 2. Go to Settings > Subscription. `https://your-slash-instance.com/setting/subscription`